From transport & casa particulares to food & money, our Cuba Budget Travel Guide gets straight to the essentials you need to know before you go.

 - Pizza – 5 pesos / 20 cents

-Peso street food might not be the tastiest or most nutritious but it’s very cheap & you can fill up for many pizzas & juices almost nothing.
+Peso street food in Cuba might not be the tastiest or most nutritious but it’s very cheap & you can fill up for many pizzas & juices almost nothing.

-Next on the food chain are government restaurants.
+Next on the food chain are government restaurants in Cuba.

 They have no sense of customer service, getting your food can take over 1 hour & it’s all Cuban food, also known as comida criolla.